If you love data like we do here at Novi, and you want to be able to slice and dice your data any way you want, you'll love our custom report builder!

 1. Set Your Conditions (WHO)

 You want to start by setting your conditions.
-In other words, answer the question of "Who do you need information about?"
+In other words, answer the question "Who do you need information about?"

 This is where you will add rules or groups of rules to be able to pinpoint exactly which records should be included in your report.
 These rules can come from hundreds of conditions, including your member type information, custom fields, individual user information, general info about your members, and more!